-With the intended final effect in mind, the artist used a black priming under the areas of vegetation, a light yellow priming under the green cloaks, orange under the red clothing, and white under the flesh tones and the rest of the clothing.
+Keeping in mind the final result to be obtained, the artist thus spread a black primer under the vegetation, light yellow under the green mantles, orange under the red robes, and finally white under the flesh tones and robes.

-The white priming allowed for luminous effects that were not possible with the dead colour of the translucent white ground preparation.?
-In addition, at the end of the gilding process the translucent ground was meant to look partially “soiled” by bole and gold leaf.
+The white background allowed him to obtain effects of brightness that were not achievable where the dull color of the translucent preparation was maintained, which, moreover, had to be, at the end of the gilding process, partially “dirty” with bole and gold leaf.

-Over the flesh tone areas glazes of rose madder (lake) were applied.?
-Thinner and more transparent, the final glazes were often enriched with a small amount of natural resin.?
-The major lines of the face were then strengthened with a thin, dark continuous line.
+On the complexions red lacquer glazes were then spread.
+The finer and more transparent final glazes were often enriched with a small amount of natural resin.
+The features of the face were finally retraced with a thin dark line, continuous and uniform.

-On the Virgin?s cloak a few touches of white lead create the highlights.
+On the Virgin’s mantle a few touches of pure lead white mark the maximum lights.

-Additional embellishments were then made with oil gilding or shell gold techniques.
+Further enrichments were then given with interventions of oil gilding and of shell gold technique.

-Both of these techniques were described by Cennino Cennini along with the more traditional method of water gilding.?
-The former techniques are much used in this artist?s work notwithstanding the minimal attention given by some humanists to the various gilding methods.?
-In reality, it is during this period that this art reaches one of its highest moments, in the search for a variety of effects that were unknown in the previous centuries.
+Both techniques, already described by Cennino Cennini together with the more traditional water gilding, appear to be anything but abandoned: despite the low consideration shown by some humanists towards gilding, it is actually in this period that this art reaches one of its highest moments, in the search for a variety of effects unknown in previous centuries.

 Manfredi Faldi – Claudio Paolini

 Estratto da: Artis (Art and Restoration Techniques Interactive Studio), Direzione scientifica: Manfredi Faldi, Claudio Paolini.
-Cd Rom realizzato da un gruppo di istituti di restauro europei, coordinati dall?Istituto per l?Arte e il Restauro Palazzo Spinelli, con il determinante contributo della Commissione Europea nell’ambito del programma d’azione INFO2000.
+Cd Rom realizzato da un gruppo di istituti di restauro europei, con il determinante contributo della Commissione Europea nell’ambito del programma d’azione INFO2000.